-4.3.5 Dual Street Frontages
+4.3.2 Dual Street Frontages

 - 1. The secondary frontage is to be detailed with the same architectural features as the primary elevation. - 2.
 The secondary frontage must include an alternate dwelling entry. - 3.
 A minimum setback of 3m is to be provided to the secondary frontage, including articulation. - 4.
 Articulation to the secondary frontage to a public road must not exceed 60% of the lot frontage. - 5.
 Private Open Space is to be located to the side of the dwelling. - 6.
-Dwellings with a boundary adjoining/adjacent to Menangle Road shall be designed to address Menangle Road (no access to be granted) or be designed to have a dual frontage to Menangle Road (and any access road) with a consistent fencing design facing Menangle road. - 7.
-The applicant is to create an appropriate restriction in regards to the fencing along Menangle Road under Section 88B of the Conveyancing Act.
-The restriction is to address the following: - a.
-Fencing detail and height to Menangle Road frontage wholly within the lots; - b.
-Fencing boundary treatment as approved along Menangle Road frontage. - 8.
-A 1.8m high fence shall be erected for all lots that adjoin Menangle Road at the sole cost of the developer. - 9.
-'Colorbond' style metal fencing is not permitted for property boundaries that face the public area.
+Houses with the boundary to Menangle Road should be designed to address that road or have dual frontage to Menangle Road and any access road as well as have consistency in fencing facing Menangle Road. - 7.
+Fencing is to be consistent on all lots adjoining Menangle Road.